jacekturek/fuzyecon/budget.md

 > I - budget limit

-The set of 'shopping carts' like
-> all Vectors for which the <= conditon is true is not a fuzzy set of cours but the set is important in math. economics and called the
+The set of 'shopping carts' likeall Vectors for which the <= conditon is true is not a fuzzy set of cours but the set is important in math. economics and called

 > budget

 The set where the VectorX ⊕ VecorY = I, is called the budget field.

-The fuzzy sets can be a research tool also for budget.
+The fuzzy sets can be a research tool also here:

 (...)